Cocker Spaniel as a Hunting Companion

 Cocker Field trials are mostly composed of Field Bred English Cocker Spaniels, however because of the work and breeding program of just a few breeders in the last few decades the Cocker spaniel has been able to showcase our breed in this very competitive sport.
 The breeding Kennels that have had Cockers in field trials that have earned a placement are:

 Dungarvan (Noel Cacchio)

 Betts (Bev Bettridge)

-Cockers Awarded the ASC Field Hall of Fame as complied by Jeanie Grimm.
-Many thanks to Jeanie who keeps a compilation of cocker spaniels awarded titles.
+Cockers awarded the ASC Field Hall of Fame as complied by Jeanne Grimm.
+Many thanks to Jeanne who keeps a compilation of cocker spaniels awarded titles.

 Click below for the link to the Cockers Spaniels who have earned the Master Hunter Title and/or Field Champion and are in the ASC Field Hall of Fame.